ABBAYE DE FONTFROIDE

 The rose garden.
 Located behind the church on the former monks' cemetery, the rose garden adjoins the terraced gardens, which have been awarded the "jardins remarquables" label and the LPO Refuge label.

 Throughout the year, Fontfroide offers a wide range of exciting events: Gregorian chants at Easter, the Fête des Plantes et du Massif, medieval festivals in May, the Festival Musical et Histoire with Jordi Savall in July, a major orchid exhibition and sale in October...
 Check out the online calendar for full details.
-For gourmets, head to the Caveau de dégustation and sample the many flavours of the South.
-Gastronomes, take a gourmet break at the Restaurant de Fontfroide in the former sheepfold at the entrance to the abbey, where chef Yohan Renard serves up his cuisine.
-After this break, a stroll along the paths of the Massif de Fontfroide is a must, offering breathtaking views of the thousand-year-old heritage (unless the Massif is closed by the prefecture due to fire risk).
-The abbey is regularly used as a backdrop for film shoots, including scenes from Ridley Scott's The Last Duel, released in 2021.
+For gourmets, head to the Caveau de dégustation and sample the various flavors of the south, with "Fontfroide" products developed in partnership with local producers.
+Gastronomes will enjoy a gourmet break at the Restaurant de Fontfroide, in the former sheepfold at the entrance to the abbey, where chef Yohan Renard prepares his cuisine.
+After this break, a stroll along the paths of the Massif de Fontfroide is a must, offering breathtaking views of the thousand-year-old heritage (unless the massif is closed due to fire risk).
+The abbey is sometimes used as a film set, including scenes from Ridley Scott's The Last Duel (2021).

 The treasure hunt.
-In the innermost secrecy of this thousand-year-old abbey, a fabulous secret is fiercely guarded.
+In this thousand-year-old abbey, a fabulous secret is fiercely guarded.
 It's the secret of the perfect rose.
-Thanks to the Brotherhood of the Rose's equipment, you'll be able to discover the ingredients you need to grow this famous rose, which, according to an old legend, can grant the wishes of its picker.
+Thanks to the Brotherhood of the Rose's equipment, you'll be able to discover the ingredients you need to grow this famous rose, which, according to an old legend, can fulfill the wishes of whoever plucks it.

 The kit can be hired from the abbey reception desk.
 Length of tour: 1h15.